-- ▶ Direct contributions to military mission effectiveness through improved CDM in the mission

-Environment
+- Direct contributions to military mission effectiveness through improved CDM in the mission planning phase; increased adherence to planned trajectories, accommodation of unpredictable and complex mission profiles, enriched surveillance and threat detection at a reasonable cost. - Indirect contributions to the European network's performance as regards safety, predictability, capacity, flight efficiency and CO2 emissions reduction for all operational stakeholders, especially resulting from a common civil/military approach in defining the European ATM Architecture (EATMA) evolution that respects the national and collective defence requirements.

+The related military ambition is to execute missions as required.
+Achieving higher congruence between mission-planning and execution leads to greater mission-effectiveness and the improved predictability of 4D mission trajectories.
+The qualitative assessment below is to be read as the contribution of civil/military interoperability and coordination to the overall network performance arising from the deployment of specific enablers and related capabilities.

-The additional predictability resulting from the integration of military flight data into the network, will lead to more efficient use of available airspace capacity by civil traffic, which will lead to greater fuel efficiency.
+Environment (+) The additional predictability resulting from the integration of military flight data into the network, will lead to more efficient use of available airspace capacity by civil traffic, which will lead to greater fuel efficiency.
+T A Capacity (+) The additional predictability resulting from the integration of military flight data into the network, will lead to more efficient use of available airspace capacity by civil traffic which will lead to fewer delays.
+Operational efficiency (+) Greater mission predictability will be of benefit to the operational efficiency of civil traffic in the European Network.
+Security (+) The confidentiality, integrity and availability of information and data is crucial in ensuring safe and secure military operations.

-Capacity

-The additional predictability resulting from the integration of military flight data into the network, will lead to more efficient use of available airspace capacity by civil traffic which will lead to fewer delays.

-Operational efficiency [+]

-Greater mission predictability will be of benefit to the operational efficiency of civil traffic in the European Network.

-Security (+)

-The confidentiality, integrity and availability of information and data is crucial in ensuring safe and secure military operations.
 The development of a secure virtual infrastructure would address the fragmentation issue, while digital technologies are viable options for enhancing the resilience of infrastructure to cyberattacks.

-Civil-Military Coordination

-The coordination of sharable data relating to the mission trajectory with the Network Manager will ensure the optimal and timely integration of military flight data into the network, thus allowing solid and reliable traffic predictions.
+(The second sec Civil-Military Coordination (+) The coordination of sharable data relating to the mission trajectory with the Network Manager will ensure the optimal and timely integration of military flight data into the network, thus allowing solid and reliable traffic predictions.